rob-myers/rob-myers.github.io/docs/meta.md

 - [ ] prevent recursive background processes i.e. tie to parse tree

+- [ ] subshells/cmd-subst should not change shell functions
 - [ ] `shift` builtin for functions
 - [ ] `steiner` labels a point in the world
   > it could track a changing variable